Which high-performance pony cars sold best in the early-1970s?

 Another reason why it isn’t always easy to compare the popularity of high-performance models in an apples-to-apples way is that pony cars deviated from Detroit’s usual approach of copying each other’s lineup hierarchies.

 As a case in point, in the late-60s the big car lines of Chevrolet, Ford and Plymouth all had five series that included a luxury and sporty nameplate at the top.
-Thus, an Impala SS was directly comparable to a Sport Fury and an XL.
+Thus, an Impala SS was roughly comparable to a Sport Fury and an XL.
+In contrast, the structure of pony car lineups could vary.

 1971 Chevrolet Camaro coupe